hackersupreme/react-spring-chain-animation/README.md

 The `useSpring` function returns an object where the keys are the names of the object key names passed to it, `opacity` and `color`.
 If you pass the `props` object to the `style` attribute in one of your component's elements it'll animate the opacity and color styles of that element.

-The `useSpring` declaration in the `useChain` demo is a bit more involved than that example.
+The `useSpring` declaration in the `useChain` demo is a bit more involved than the example above.
 If you don't recognize the variable declaration before `useSpring` since it differs from the code above it's a part of [ES6](https://www.sitepoint.com/es6-enhanced-object-literals/).

 _index.js_
 ```